Community invited to attend on August 29

-The City of St. Augustine announces the start of the Complete King Street Master Planning effort.
-This plan will advance the first two phases of the St. Augustine Mobility Study and explore expanding transportation options within the city.
+The City of St. Augustine announced the start of the Complete King Street Master Planning effort in April of this year and held two previous meetings.
+The plan will advance the first two phases of the St. Augustine Mobility Study and explore expanding transportation options within the city.

 This effort aligns with the Florida Department of Transportation’s plans to implement drainage improvements and resurface King St. in 2023.
 The study area spans the West Augustine and downtown corridor of King St., from Palmer St. to Avenida Menendez (A1A), including Cathedral Pl.

-The meeting scheduled for April 11, will continue the discussion about a vision for the corridor that serves as the gateway to America’s oldest city, with a focus on Segments 1 and 2.
-To best address the diverse needs along the corridor, this Master Planning effort will be divided into three segments:
+The first meetings served to continue the discussion about a vision for the King Street corridor that serves as the gateway to America’s oldest city, with a focus on Segments 1 and 2.
+To best address the diverse needs along the corridor, the Master Planning effort was divided into three segments:

 - Segment 1: Palmer St. to Malaga St.